karkman/Physalia_EnvMetagenomics_2022/Day3/README.md

                           --num-threads 4
 ```

-In this step anvi'o will identify different sets of bacterial, archaeal and eukaryotic marker genes with HMM models and use them to predict the completeness and contamination (redundancy) of bins.
+In this step anvi'o will identify different sets of bacterial, archaeal and eukaryotic single copy genes with HMM models and use them to predict the completeness and contamination (redundancy) of bins, among other things.

 ```bash
 anvi-run-hmms --contigs-db ANVIO/$SAMPLE/CONTIGS.db \
               --num-threads 4
 ```

-This step is related to the previous one, here anvi'o looks for a set of single-copy core genes that it will use to predict the taxonomy of individual bins.
+This step is related to the previous one, but here anvi'o looks at single-copy genes and will try to predict the taxonomy of the bins.

 ```bash
 anvi-run-scg-taxonomy --contigs-db ANVIO/$SAMPLE/CONTIGS.db \
                       --num-threads 4
 ```

-After we have populated to contigs database with various data about the contigs, it is time to use the information in the raw sequencing reads.
+After we have populated to contigs database with various data about the contigs, it is time to gather information on the abundance of the contigs using the raw sequencing reads.
-We will map (basically align) each read to the assembly and then store the information we get from this process to separate file (`.bam`) for each sample.
+We will map (basically align) the reads to the contigs and then store the information we get from this process to a separate file (`.bam`) for each sample.
 The most important information being where each read aligns and how well.

 Pay attention that below there will be an inception thing going on: a `for loop` inside another `for loop`!
+This is because, for each assembly, we are mapping the raw sequences all the four samples, not only the sample that was used to make the assembly.
+Not sure why?
+Don't despair: this will become more clear when we are actually binning the MAGs.

 ```bash
 mkdir ANVIO/$SAMPLE/MAPPING